 People with language skills and knowledge usually have an advantage over people without them.
 They stand out as talented and successful people, with broad and exciting horizons.
-Success at A level German means you will:
+Success at A level Spanish means you will:

-- add an extra international dimension to your personal skills profile which will impress people who read your CV - be in a stronger position to get a job in companies with international links - · be able to work or study in a German-speaking country in later life - progress to study a degree in German, or German and another subject, to further your knowledge of the language and culture - find it easier to learn other languages later if you want to - add a useful skill if your main subjects are not languages: languages support careers in a range of areas including management, business, science and tourism.
+- Add an extra international dimension to your personal skills profile which will impress people who read your CV. - Be in a stronger position to get a job in companies with international links. - Be able to work or study in a Spanish-speaking country in later life. - Progress to study a degree in Spanish, or Spanish and another subject, to further your knowledge of the language and culture. - Find it easier to learn other languages later. - Add a useful skill if the primary focus of your A level subjects is not languages: languages support careers in a range of areas including management, business, science and tourism.